Taher2011/docker-springboot-mongo/README.md

-Demo project for Docker SPringboot MongoDB
+Demo project for Docker Springboot MongoDB

 1)create image using below docker command where "Dockerfile" exists.
 Check the image name from docker-compose.yml file at line no. 25 docker build -t springboot-mongodb-employee-app .